bigmoves/quickslice/docs/deployment.md

 2. **Use HTTPS in production** - Both Fly.io and Railway handle this automatically
 3. **Restrict admin access** - Set `ADMIN_DIDS` to limit who can access GraphiQL and backfill endpoints
 4. **Store secrets securely** - Use platform secret management, never commit secrets to git
-5. **Keep OAuth secrets private** - Use environment variables for client secrets